-- A shareholder who is entitled to attend, speak 2 and vote is entitled to appoint another person as his proxy to exercise all or any of his rights to attend, speak and vote at the AGM.
+- A shareholder who is entitled to attend, speak and vote is entitled to appoint another person as his proxy to exercise all or any of his rights to attend, speak and vote at the AGM.
 A proxy need not be a shareholder of the Company.
 A shareholder may appoint more than one proxy in relation to the AGM, provided that each proxy is appointed to exercise the rights attached to a different Share or Shares held by that shareholder.
-Shareholders may appoint a proxy using the enclosed form of proxy, the CREST electronic appointment proxv service or Computershare's online proxy appointment service at www.investorcenter.co.uk/eproxy (further details below). - 3 The appointment of a proxy will not prevent a shareholder from subsequently attending and voting at the meeting in person. - 4 Any corporation which is a shareholder of the Company may, by resolution of its Directors or other governing body, authorise such person as it thinks fit to act as its representative at the AGM.
+Shareholders may appoint a proxy using the enclosed form of proxy, the CREST electronic proxy appointment service Computershare's online proxy appointment service at www.investorcenter.co.uk/eproxy (further details below). - 3 The appointment of a proxy will not prevent a shareholder from subsequently attending and voting at the meeting in person. - Any corporation which is a shareholder of the Company may, by resolution of its Directors or other governing body, authorise such person as it thinks fit to act as its representative at the AGM.
 The person so authorised shall be entitled to exercise the same powers on behalf of such corporation as the corporation could exercise if it were an individual shareholder of the Company.
-Under the Companies (Jersey) Law 1991, corporations may only appoint one corporate representative.
+Corporations should only appoint one corporate representative.
 Corporations wishing to allocate their votes to more than one person should use the proxy arrangements.